 OS-LINUX -- Snort has detected traffic targeting vulnerabilities in a Linux-based operating system.
-This does not include browser traffic or other software on the OS, but attacks against the OS itself. (such as?)
+This does not include browser traffic or other software on the OS, but attacks against the OS itself.

 OS-LINUX Red Hat NetworkManager DHCP client command injection attempt